danomisik/predition-houses-cluster-application/README.md

 Deployed application can be delete with this command: `kubectl delete deployment ml-service-kubectl`

-## Problem solving
-* If you will have problem start some bash script, it is probably because  Mac end-of-line in this files(original template of project was created in Mac).
-Just use this command and everything should be fine: `tr -d '\15\32' < macfile.txt > unixfile.txt`
-* I had problem to build app.py properly, so I downgrade sklearn to 0.20.2 version.
-You can see it in requirements.txt as it is here: `scikit-learn==0.20.2`

 ## Production deployment part - AWS EKS Kubernetes Cluster

 This example demonstrates the setup of a highly-available AWS EKS Kubernetes cluster using Ansible to manage multiple CloudFormation templates.

-## Citation of used Cluster examlpe
+### Cluster overview
-In my Kubernetes Cluster Example I used and partially changed source code from [this repo]( https://github.com/geerlingguy/ansible-for-kubernetes.git ) from book Ansible for Kubernetes by Jeff Geerling.
+ In this project I used partially changed source code from [this repo]( https://github.com/geerlingguy/ansible-for-kubernetes.git ) from book Ansible for Kubernetes by Jeff Geerling.
 Buy [Ansible for Kubernetes](https://www.ansibleforkubernetes.com/) for your e-reader or in paperback format.

 From this repo are all EKS Kubernetes Cluster files: